HdrHistogram/HistogramLogAnalyzer/README.md

 ![percentile example plot]

-The tool allows to view SLA (service level agreement) data in the percentile chart.
-Use “Master SLA” button in toolbar to open new tab and configure SLA values (arbitrary number of percentile/latency pairs).
-Use “Show SLA” button in toolbar to display SLA in the percentile chart.
+The tool enables viewing SLA (service level agreement) data in the percentile chart.
+Use the “Master SLA” button in the toolbar to open new tab and configure SLA values (arbitrary number of percentile/latency pairs).
+Use the  “Show SLA” button to display SLA in the percentile chart.

-The tool also allows to plot multiple percentiles and multiple moving window widths on the timeline chart.
-Use “Master MWP” button in toolbar to open new tab and configure MWP (multiple window percentile) values (percentile/“interval count” pairs).
+The tool also enables plotting multiple percentiles and multiple moving window widths on the timeline chart.
+Use the “Master MWP” button in the toolbar to open a new tab and configure MWP (a multiple window percentile) values (percentile/“interval count” pairs).

-Customize charts
+Customize Charts
 ----------------------------------------------

 The tool provides several options to customize the charts:

  - Chart properties

-Right-click on chart to open a popup menu and then click on “Properties…” menu item to open "Chart properties" dialog.
-This dialog allows to customize different chart settings (titles, fonts, colors, etc).
+Right-click a chart to open a popup menu and then select the “Properties…” menu item to open the "Chart properties" dialog.
+This dialog allows you to customize different chart settings (titles, fonts, colors, etc).

  - Zooming functionality